18 Reasons Boomers Built $76 Trillion (And They’re Still Not Done)

 While younger entrepreneurs struggle with rising costs and tougher competition, Boomers had decades to establish businesses that generated lasting wealth.

-They Kept Earning After Retirement
+Kept Earning in Retirement

 Retirement doesn’t mean stopping income, it means shifting how it’s made.
 Many Boomers are still working, but on their own terms.
 Consulting, part-time gigs, investing, and real estate management keep money flowing well into their later years.